laffernandes/gatl/README.md

 ## 2. How to "Install" GATL
 GATL is a pure template library defined in the headers.
-Therefore, if you just want to use GATL, you can use the header files right away.
+Therefore, if you want to use GATL, you can use the header files right away.
 There is no binary library to link to and no configured header file.

 Use the [git clone](https://git-scm.com/docs/git-clone) command to download the project, where `<gatl-dir>` must be replaced by the directory in which you want to place GATL's source code, or removed `<gatl-dir>` from the command line to download the project to the `./gatl` directory:
 ```bash
 $ git clone https://github.com/laffernandes/gatl.git <gatl-dir>
 ```

 The directory `<gatl-dir>/cpp/include` must be in the include path of your program, *i.e.*, you have to use the `-I<gatl-dir>/cpp/include` option flag while compiling your program.
-Alternatively, you can use CMake to copy GATL's header files to the common include directory in your system (*e.g.*, `/usr/local/include`, in Linux) in order to avoid the use of the `-I<gatl-dir>/cpp/include` option flag.
+Alternatively, you can use CMake to copy GATL's header files to the common include directory in your system (*e.g.*, `/usr/local/include`, in Linux) to avoid the use of the `-I<gatl-dir>/cpp/include` option flag.
 The basic steps for installing GATL using CMake look like this in Linux:
 ```bash
 $ cd <gatl-dir>/cpp
 $ mkdir build